StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    "routable_element_id", False, False, "", "Non-unique identifier used to identify contiguous road features which intersect at-grade via :ref:`crossing` points."
    "segment_type", False, False, "", "The classification of the feature."
-   "exit_number", False, False, "\"\"", "The identifying number of an exit on a controlled access thoroughfare."
+   "exit_number", False, False, "Unknown", "The identifying number of an exit on a controlled access thoroughfare."
    "speed", False, False, -1, "The maximum speed allowed on the road, expressed in kilometers per hour."
    "number_of_lanes", False, False, -1, "The number of lanes existing on the road."
-   "road_jurisdiction", False, False, "\"\"", "The agency with the responsibility / authority to ensure maintenance occurs but is not necessarily the one who undertakes the maintenance directly."
+   "road_jurisdiction", False, False, "Unknown", "The agency with the responsibility / authority to ensure maintenance occurs but is not necessarily the one who undertakes the maintenance directly."
    "closing_period", False, False, "", "The period in which the road or ferry is not available to the public."
    "functional_road_class", False, False, "", "A classification based on the role that the road or ferry performs in